How to Handle Food Insecurity as a College Student

 5 Ways to Get Food in College When You Can’t Afford It

-1. Go to Your Campus Food Pantry
+1. Go to Your Campus Food Bank

 2. Find Off-Campus Food Pantries

-They work the same way as college food pantries.
+They work the same way as college food banks.
 Outside organizations usually support them so that you can access food free of cost.
+You can search for food pantries by state and county by visiting FoodPantries.org.

 3. Apply for SNAP Benefits